StefanoAnzolut/business-guide/source/quickstart/onboard.rst

   - **Mobile phone number**

-Anyone with a mobile phone number can sign immediately with AES.
+Anyone with a mobile phone number can sign with AES without any further identification.

  - **Verified company e-mail address**